 If you are selling a product, we are actually talking about your distribution channels in the case of ‘place’.
 Does your product need to be available in many places in the Netherlands and/or beyond, or do you want to exclusively offer your product, for example, in your own webshop?
 Are we talking about a concert tour through the whole of the Netherlands or one concert in Amsterdam?
 Your ‘place’ has a major influence on the three other Ps and determining your target group.

 The terms ‘mar*keting’ and ‘promotion/publicity’ are often mistakenly confused.
 Publicity is only about the promotional part and the communication channels that you use.
 You already know your product, your price and your location at this point.
-In terms of promotion, you determine how you are going to communicate that (your message) and via which channels (such as an advert in the newspaper or mailing via free local papers).
+In terms of promotion, you determine how you are going to communicate that (your message) and via which channels (such as an advert in the newspaper, on social media or mailing via free local papers).

 When the service economy emerged, an extra P was added to the mar*keting mix.
 This P stands for Personnel, a component that has become increasingly essential for customer-oriented companies in order to guarantee the customer-friendliness and quality of their service.
 The personnel (performers/artists) have also become increasingly important in the arts and cultural sector: in terms of the quality of the product, the price that can be charged, the distribution channels to which you can gain access (are you using an A-list actor, for example, or an E-list actor) and the promotion (will you be using the name of the director or the light designer because they exude quality?
 Or the name of the architects who make up your firm, because they each have a unique specialism or vision?).